How Bail Bonds Work

 The release may also be stopped if the judge or magistrate has probable cause to believe the source was feloniously obtained.
 If probable cause exists, the defendant then bears the burden to prove that no part of the source was illegally obtained.

-A defendant who prevails must be released on issuance of a bail bond as specified.
+A defendant who prevails must be released on the issuance of a bail bond as specified.

 Bail-Bonds.com are experts in 1275 PC motions and has a 98% success rate of having the 1275 PC hold lifted.